 Split is slightly cheaper than Dubrovnik!
 This is still noticeable in accommodation rates and costs of eating out.

 However, today prices in Split don't lag much behind prices in Dubrovnik.
-They did just a couple of years ago, but the price difference between Split and Dubrovnik is getting smaller every year as the prices in Split keep increasing faster than in Dubrovnik.
+They did just a couple of years ago, but the price difference between Split and Dubrovnik is getting smaller yearly as the prices in Split keep increasing faster than in Dubrovnik.

 Is Split or Dubrovnik better for nightlife?